WhatsApp Live Location: A Parent's Guide to Knowing Where Your Kids Are

 How to View Your Child's Live Location on WhatsApp

 Once your child shares their live location, you'll get a notification in your chat.
+WhatsApp's location-sharing guidance explains that Live Location is shared inside the chosen individual or group chat, so you view it from the same conversation where your child sent it.
 To see the live location on WhatsApp:

 - Step 1.Open the conversation, and you'll see a map card right there.